CodeSleeve/asset-pipeline/README.md

 ```

-This will bring in `/providers/assets/javascripts/jquery.min.js` and all files and folders within in `/app/assets/javascripts`
+This will bring in the file  `/providers/assets/javascripts/jquery.min.js` and also all files and sub directories within in `/app/assets/javascripts` folder.

 This is how you control your dependencies.
+Simple right?

-#### You can use the following directives.
+#### Here is a list of directives you can use

   - **require** filename